MaibornWolff/codecharta/gh-pages/_docs/04-02-sourcecodeparser.md

 - bug
 - sonar_issue_other

+## Parameters

+- --default-excludes (exclude build, target, dist and out folders as well as files/folders starting with '.')
+- -e, --exclude=\<excludePattern> (exclude file/folder from scan according to regex pattern)
+- -f, --format=\<outputFormat> (table or json)
+- -h, --help
+- -i, --no-issues (do not search for sonar issues)
+- -o, --output-file=\<outputFile> (file to write output to, if empty stdout is used)
+- -v, --verbose

 ## Run

 The SourceCodeParser can analyze either a single file or a project folder; here are some sample commands: